os-fpga/1st-CLaaS/README.md

       - `out`: The target directory for build results, including the client, webserver, host application, and FPGA images.
 (This folder is not committed with the repository.)
       - `prebuilt`: Prebuilt client, webserver, host application, and/or FPGA images.
 These may be committed for convenience so users can run new installations without lengthy builds.
     - _(specific apps)_
-    - `echo`: A template application that simply echoes data on a websocket
+    - `echo`: (To be created.)
+A template application that simply echoes data on a websocket
       - `client`
       - `host`
       - `fpga`